-Eiffel Tower facts and information. the Eiffel Tower was the world tallest building from 1889 until 1930.
+Eiffel Tower facts and history. the Eiffel Tower was the world tallest building from 1889 until 1930.
 Probably the best known and the most inspiring monument, it is also the world's most visited paid monument.
 Paris monuments.

 The Eiffel Tower - Tour Eiffel in french - is by far the tallest building in Paris.
 It is a puddle iron lattice monument.

 The Eiffel Tower is now 324 meters tall (312 meters excluding the antenna).
 Upon its completion, it surpassed the Washington Monument (169 meters) as the tallest monument in the world.
 The Chrysler Building in New York City (319 meters) took the record in 1930.
 The first floor of the Eiffel Tower is 57 meters and 360 steps from the ground.
 The second floor is 115 meters and 1060 steps from the ground.